withastro/roadmap/active-rfcs/0000-style-unification.md

 # Alternatives

-- We can disable #5 entirely, if we would like.
+- We can disable #4 entirely, if we would like (see reasoning in item 4 above).

 # Adoption strategy